uclaacm/hack-tooling-series/session-4-latex/README.md

 LaTeX (pronounced LAH-tekh or LAY-tekh) is a document preparation system.
 The document preparation system that you have used before is probably Microsoft Word or Google Docs.
 These word processors are classified as "What You See Is What You Get" (WYSIWYG).
-However, with LaTeX, one will edit the document in plain text (like in a code file), and through the LaTeX software, you can generated formatted documents in different formats such as PDF.
+However LaTeX follows the philosophy that the writer should only care about content and not worry about formatting.
+LaTeX will handle formatting.
+With LaTeX, one will edit the document in plain text (like in a code file), and through the LaTeX software, you can generated formatted documents in different formats such as PDF.
 Other examples of non-WYSIWYG document processor are HTML and Markdown.